 I did some trips with the bike and so far I still liked it.
 As said, the bike wasn’t in the best shape ever.
 One of the first things I wanted to fix was the weather hood.
 It had a cut in the front window.
 Because of this the rain could easily get inside and make everything wet.

 I first checked what a replacement hood would cost.
 An original one was around 140 euro.
 A bit too much for me still, because I wasn’t fully sure if I would keep the bike.
-Also I found this amount a bit high for just repairing a cut in the front window.
 So I decided to check a webshop which sells tent fabric and other materials.
 I ordered some window material, double sided tape and some water resistant sewing thread.
 This cost me around 30 euros and was more then enough to replace about three windows if I wanted.

 After watching some video’s I had an idea how to do this all and started to work on the front window.
 Below you can see the result half way: